sagivo/jQuery-Watermark/README.md

 	'waterCss': { color: 'Gray' },
 	'activeCss':  { color: 'Black' }

-From within your code call to the watermark() function on your selector (in this case i sue input fields):
+From within your code call to the `watermark()` function on your selector (in this case i sue input fields).
+You can pass it params or leave it blank:

 	$("input").water(params);